The concept and perceptions of Kiev are a bit strange.

 I spent two weeks in the city and this guide contains everything you need to know to visit Kiev, including transportation tips, the best places to stay and, of course, the best things to do in Kiev in a 4-day itinerary, including off the beaten track stuff.

-How to prepare your visit when you travel to Kiev
+How to visit Kiev

 Kiev is big, like damn big.